 - Better technology integration

 A lot of your time is spent on product development, customer service, inventory management, etc. How would you like your website to help increase your time and other valuable resources for your business?

 Now that you’ve reviewed your goals, that will help you look at other areas of your business.
-That creates a great impact on various areas of your online store.
+That will create a great impact on various areas of your online store.

 You’ve probably created lots of content or additional pages on your site.
 Sometimes we pull a page or product off our site and never really look at it again.

-In this instance look at your top-performing content and pages on your site and make sure you keep those.
-Then explore what could potentially be revamped or simply needs to go away.
+Look at your top-performing content and pages on your site and make sure you keep those.
+Then explore what’s something could potentially be revamped or simply need to go away?

-That could be products you aren’t selling any longer, pages that are relevant, etc. Knowing what can go and what can stay will maximize on your online efforts and lead to greater profit.
+That could be products you aren’t selling any longer, pages that are irrelevant, etc. Knowing what can go and what can stay will maximize your online efforts and lead to greater profit.

 This leads me to the next area you should consider for your eCommerce website redesign.

-You may have placed quite a bit of effort into your SEO.
-If you are ranking well for targetted keywords you’ll want to make sure that stays intact.
+You may have placed more effort into your SEO.
+If you are ranking well for targeted keywords, you’ll want to make sure that stays intact.

 Along with SEO, you have other important numbers to consider.